 The history of repeated disturbance in the mine area has dramatically affected vegetation communities.
 Current vegetation community distribution in the previously mined areas is perhaps more strongly correlated with previous land use than with the biotic or abiotic factors that typically render the distribution of vegetation types or vegetation potential.
-The "baseline" vegetation condition for portions of the mine area include: a tailing dam, barren areas, various roads, a diversion channel, pit and pit lake, waste rock piles, prospector mining disturbance, grazing, and other disturbed areas.
+The "baseline" landscape for portions of the mine area includes a tailings dam, barren areas, various roads, a diversion channel, pit and pit lake, waste rock piles, prospector mining disturbance, grazing, and other disturbed areas.
 However, relatively intact vegetation communities are also still present within the mine area.

-The vegetation of the mine area has been classified variously as semi-desert grassland and steppe (USGS 2004), Chihuahuan desert shrubland (Dick-Peddie 1993), and Hills Ecological Site (NRCS 2014).
-Using the data in Appendix G for the purposes of this analysis, the area has been determined by the BLM to be best characterized as a grassy hills area, a shrubland area, and an arroyo/riparian area.
+The vegetation of the mine area has been classified variously as semi-desert grassland and steppe (USGS 2004), CDS (Dick-Peddie 1993), and Hills Ecological Site (NRCS 2014).
+Using the data in Appendix I, the 2011 Biological Resources Survey Report by Parametrix, for the purposes of this analysis, the area has been characterized as a grassy hills area, a shrubland area, and an arroyo/ riparian area.
 There is a significant difference in shrub density, grass cover, and species diversity among the tailings dam, waste rock pile, grassy hills, shrubland, and arroyo/riparian land cover types (THEMAC 2011).
 Vegetation communities and vegetation found within each land cover type are discussed below.
-The type of vegetation and land cover, the acreage and percentage of each vegetation and land cover type, and the total aerial cover of each vegetation land cover type are listed below.
-(See Table 3-28.)
-The distribution of these major vegetation and land cover types are also listed below.
-(See Figure 3-26.)
-The table and figure are followed by a description of the vegetation data found within the proposed mine area boundary.
-The presence of wetlands within the proposed mine area boundary is also discussed.
+The type of vegetation and land cover, the acreage and percentage of each vegetation and land cover type, and the total aerial cover of each vegetation land cover type are listed in Table 3-27.
+The distribution of these major vegetation and land cover types are shown in Figure 3-28.
+Note that there are wetlands present within the proposed mine area boundary.
+These are discussed below along with the land cover types.

-Table 3-28.
+Table 3-27.
 Vegetation Cover Types Within the Proposed Mine Area

-Land Cover Acreage (Percent) Total Vegetation Cover (Percent)
+Land Cover (Percent) Total Vegetation Cover (Percent)

 Grassy hills 932.9 (42.6) 64

-Chihuahuan desert shrubland 260.9 (11.9) 42
+CDS 260.9 (11.9) 42

 Arroyo riparian 50.5 (2.3) 25

 Access road 36.5 (1.7)

 Pit 21.4 (1) 4

 Pit lake 5 (0.23)

-Tailing dam 16.6 (0.76) 34
+Tailings dam 16.6 (0.76) 34

 Disturbed areas/waste rock piles 865.7 (39.5) 39